WebCoder49/code-input/CONTRIBUTING.md

-# Contributing to `code-input`
+# Contributing to `code-input.js`

-🎉**Here at `code-input`, contributions of all sizes are more than welcome.
+🎉**Here at `code-input.js`, contributions of all sizes are more than welcome.
 Below are some scenarios where you could contribute and how to do so.** Contributions are generally accepted when they help achieve at least one of the aims below, but others will be considered:

-* The `code-input` element should act like a normal HTML `textarea` in all browsers, working with all of the normal attributes, events and other types of behaviour.
+* The `code-input.js` element should act like a normal HTML `textarea` in all browsers, working with all of the normal attributes, events and other types of behaviour.
-* The `code-input` element should be easy to use with all popular syntax-highlighting libraries.
+* The `code-input.js` element should be easy to use with all popular syntax-highlighting libraries.
-* Any modifications of `code-input` that would be useful for the open-source community but are not core to this functionality should be available as optional plugins in the `plugins` folder.
+* Any modifications of `code-input.js` that would be useful for the open-source community but are not core to this functionality should be available as optional plugins in the `plugins` folder.
 Here's where most feature contributions will go.

 We will generally *not* consider the following contributions:
 * Excess functionality and/or complexity in the main code-input files - these types of contributions should go in the plugin folder instead.